ChitraChaudhari/Kidnapped-vehicle/README.md

 This project contains the implementation of a 2 dimensional particle filter in C++.
 Particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step filter will also get observation and control data.

+## Background

+A critical module in the working of a self driving vehicle is the localizer or localization module.
+Localization can be defined as predicting the location of vehicle with high accuracy in the range 3-10 cm.
+This location is in reference to a global map of the locality in which the self driving vehicle is either stationery or moving.

+One way to localize a vehicle is by using data from Global Positioning System (GPS), which makes use of triangulation to predict the position of an object detected by multiple satellites.
+But GPS doesn't always provide high accuracy data.
+For e.g.: In case of strong GPS signal, the accuracy in location is in the range of 1-3 m.
+Whereas in the case of a weak GPS signal, the accuracy drops to a range of 10-50 m.
+Hence the use of only GPS is not reliable and desirable.

+To achieve an accuracy of 3-10 cm, sensor information from Laser sensor (LIDAR) and/or Radial distance and angle sensor (RADAR) is used and fused together using a Particle Filter.
+This process is demonstrated in the following sections.

+## Localization Algorithm

+Localization in case of self driving vehicle makes use of GPS, range sensors, landmark information and a global map based on the following algorithm given below:

+    A global map of different areas is constructed, in which the self driving vehicle is to be deployed.
+This map contains information about different location of 'landmarks'.
+Landmarks are nothing but major features present in the locality, which are not subject to change for a longer period of time.
+Examples can be buildings, signal posts, intersections, etc. These landmarks are used in later steps to predict the relative location of car.
+These maps are updated often so as to add new features and refresh the locations of existing features.

+    Once a map is constructed, GPS sensor installed inside the vehicle is used to predict the locality in which it is present.
+On basis of this locality, only a portion of global map is selected to avoid a large number of real time calculations as the algorithms must run in real time.
+As stated earlier, GPS sensor provides noisy measurement and hence cannot be used alone for localization.

+    LIDAR and/or RADAR sensor installed on the vehicle then measure the distance between it and the landmarks around it.
+This helps in further pinning down location of the vehicle as it is now relative to landmarks in the global map constructed earlier.
+However, LIDAR and RADAR information is also not accurate and prone to noise.
+Hence, a sophisticated technique like Particle Filter is used.

+    Particle Filter is used to combine the information gained from all above steps and predict the location of car with high accuracy of 3-10 cm.

+The whole algorithm repeats at run time when the car is moving and new location of car is predicted.

 ## Running the Code
 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)